AlexMuradov/MarketplaceDemo/README.md

 ## Examples

-Please note that this MVC does use dynamic routing so it is not neccessary to specify specific routes.
+Please note that this MVC does use dynamic routing so it is not neccessary to specify routes.
 To understand more about routing please [see source code of routing file.](https://github.com/alik116/MarketplaceDemo/blob/master/system/request.php)

 * Model